- Height: 9-11 inches

 Ragdoll Breed History

-In the 1960s, a rescued long-haired cat named Josephine gave birth to two litters of kittens that were distinctive for their high degree of friendliness.
+In the 1960s, a rescued long haired cat named Josephine gave birth to two litters of kittens that were distinctive for their high degree of friendliness.
 Josephine was likely a Persian/Angora mix, and the fathers of her litters were either Birman or Burmese males, one of which had Siamese colorpoint markings.
 Established cat breeder Ann Baker bought some of the kittens and set out to create a docile breed, which she trademarked as the Ragdoll.
-(Interestingly, Baker was convinced the cats had been the subject of secret government experiments at the University of California where Josephine recovered after having been injured in a car accident.
+Interestingly, Baker was convinced the cats had been the subject of secret government experiments at the University of California where Josephine recovered after having been injured in a car accident.
 She thought their docility was a result of those experiments.
 Whether or not there is truth to this claim, remains unknown.
 Nevertheless, the docile character of the ragdoll cats is certainly one of their defining aspects.
 Baker circumvented the normal avenues for breed development, and founded the International Ragdoll Association to enforce especially strict breeding standards.
 It was not until 1975 that the Ragdoll breed went mainstream and were accepted by the Cat Fancier’s Association and other registries.
 Nevertheless, it was clear from the first moment that Ann Baker managed to put forward a new and superb cat breed that had an overwhelming majority of positive and loveable character traits.
 And that’s what makes them truly special.

 Ragdolls are happy, docile cats that tend to go limp when picked up.

-Ragdolls are happy, docile cats that tend to go limp when picked up.
 They are not, as some myths suggest, resistant to pain, but they are one of the most relaxed of all cat breeds.
 Because of their extremely trusting and non-combative nature, Ragdolls don’t always know what’s safe or good for them.
 They must be strictly indoor cats for their own protection.
 Obviously they are gentle, affectionate, and intelligent cats, if not possessed with particularly good judgement.
 They are, however, very lovable, and incredibly easy to handle.
 They are often nicknamed the “puppy cats”, due to their friendliness and the tendency to follow people around.
 They are also inquisitive (as are all cats!), and quite agile and energetic.
 Their size is also a recognizable feature of the breed – if you like elegant, robust, and powerful looking cats, Ragdoll won’t disappoint.
 They are among the largest cat breeds and much loved and popular around the world precisely because of their impressive size.

 The soft, “rabbit like” fur of the Ragdoll is surprisingly impervious to matting.
 Shedding and the corollary problem of hairballs are easily mitigated by regular combing and brushing, which the Ragdolls love.
 This is even more important during the spring, when shedding naturally increases as the cats lose their winter coats.
 Wide-toothed steel combs work well and should be used daily.
 Depending on the amount of loose, dead hair present, bathing may also be required monthly.
 Some Ragdolls also experience eye “goop,” which should be cleaned gently away to avoid staining in the corner of the eyes.